 In addition to the blood link to H.M.
-The Queen (see next section), and those shown in The Eden Line there are two links by marriage to the British monarchy
+The King (see previous section), and those shown in The Eden Line there are two links by marriage to the British monarchy

 In 1803 Sir Godfrey Bosville Macdonald, great-grandson of Diana Blackett, married Louisa Maria la Coast, the illegitimate daughter of Prince William Henry Hanover, grandson of King George II and younger brother of King George III.
 Illegitimacy was no stranger to this part of the family, as Louisa’s mother, Lady Almeria Carpenter, daughter of the 1st Earl of Tyrconnell, was a descendant of an illegitimate child of a Prince of Orange, and Prince William, at the time of his affair with Almeria, was married to Maria Walpole, illegitimate granddaughter of Sir Robert Walpole, 1st Earl of Orford and Prime Minister 1721-1742.